Go to Korean Page

 Accommodation:

 There is a wide selection of good international standard hotels with all the normal expected services available in almost all the main centres of South Korea.
 Hotels are classified into five categories: super deluxe (five-star), deluxe (four-star), first class (three-star), second class (two-star), third class (one-star).
+The prices of hotels vary depending on season and location.
 Breakfast is in some cases included but it is recommended that guests enquire about this.
 It should be noted that South African styled breakfasts are normally only available at some Four star and Five star hotels.

 Transport:

-South African Airways offers 26 flights per week to Hong Kong but no direct flights to South Korea.
+South African Airways offers 7 flights per week to Hong Kong and 3 flights per week to Beijing but no direct flights to South Korea.
+Various alternative options exist.
 Please obtain more details from your local travel agency.
 Connecting flights to the interior of South Korea are available to most major cities and tourism centres.
 Frequency varies depending on the popularity of the route.

 Taxis are a normal way of transport within most cities.
-Please note that taxi drivers are seldom able to speak English and it advisable that you have a clear map with explanations in Korean of where you want to go.
+Please note that taxi drivers are seldom able to speak English and sometimes taxis offer interpretation service.
+However it is advisable that you have a clear map with explanations in Korean of where you want to go.
 It is not necessary to provide a tip.

 Banking and Currency Exchange: